Liqueurs: History and Production

-The Industrial Revolution introduced mass production techniques, making liqueurs more accessible to the general public and liqueurs transitioned from being crafted in small batches for personal use to being produced on a larger scale for commercial purposes.
+The Industrial Revolution introduced mass production techniques, making liqueurs more accessible to the general public, and liqueurs transitioned from being crafted in small batches for personal use to being produced on a larger scale for commercial purposes.

 Liqueur or Cordial

 In the United States, cordials are sweet, low-alcohol liqueurs and the two terms are often used interchangeably.
 However, on the other side of the pond, cordial has a different meaning; it typically refers to a non-alcoholic syrup, like Rose's Lime Juice Cordial.
-Cordials have more complexity and intensity in flavours with sugar and acidity (resulting in sweet and sour tastes).
+Cordials have more complexity and intensity in flavors with sugar and acidity (resulting in sweet and sour tastes).